Inspiring mezzanine bedroom ideas

 Do you need planning permission to build a mezzanine?

-In most cases, you will not need planning permission to build a mezzanine floor.
 However, there are some instances where contacting the local authority is advised.
-Approval will be required if the building needs altering to have the mezzanine fitted.
+Approval will be required if the building needs altering to accommodate the mezzanine.
 So, if you add or remove any windows or doors, planning permission is essential.